jadjz/pddcat/README.md

                         downloads dir where files are matched & moved from.
   -d path, --dest path  archive dir where directories with model names are
                         created & files moved to.
+  -w, --working-dir     temporarily source from current working directory. can
+                        not be combined with other options.
   -c, --curated-list    download a list of model names for a quick start.
   -a name [name ...], --add name [name ...]
                         add your own model names to a different file. use